@ibnlanre/portal

 **Parameters:**

-: Required.
-A key for your custom storage.options: BrowserStorageAdapterOptions<State>
+- `key: string`: **Required**.
+A key for your custom storage.

-: A function that transforms the data from storage before it’s used in your application.beforeStorage?
+- `beforeUsage?`: A function that transforms the data **from** storage before it's used in your application.

 Let's create an adapter that simulates async encryption and decryption.